Ben Cohen (businessman): Political activism

 On April 18, 2016, Cohen was arrested, with Jerry Greenfield, while at a Democracy Awakening protest in Washington, D.C.

-In July 2021, Ben & Jerry's independent board announced in 2021 it would stop selling its products in the Palestinian territories, citing social values.
+In July 2021, Ben & Jerry's independent board announced in 2021 it would stop selling its products in occupied Palestinian territory, citing social values.
 Unilever, the parent company, disagreed and faced pressure from the Israeli government and other groups.
 To avoid conflict and continue Ben & Jerry's sales in the region, Unilever sold the brand's Israel business to Avi Zinger, the local licensee who had previously challenged the boycott.
 The agreement allowed Zinger to continue selling Ben & Jerry's products under its Hebrew and Arabic names, while Unilever's other brands continue to operate in Israel.
 In an opinion piece in the New York Times Cohen and Greenfield wrote "it’s possible to support Israel and oppose some of its policies".

 In 2022, Cohen funded the Pierre Sprey Award for journalism.
 The inaugural awardees included Sam Husseini, Aaron Maté, Benjamin Abelow, and Sudarsan Raghavan.

 In 2023 Cohen faced criticism over his opposition to U.S. weapons deliveries to Ukraine in its war against Russia, with some calling for boycotts against Ben & Jerry's.
 Cohen said: “The U.S. could use its power to advocate for a negotiated settlement, but instead it’s using its power to prolong the war — prolong and prolong and increase the death and destruction”.

 Cohen is a top donor to the People's Power Initiative and Eisenhower Media Network, organizations that have argued against U.S. military and financial assistance to Ukraine.
 Speakers for the Eisenhower Media Network have been accused by the Daily Beast of echoing Russian talking points on Ukraine, including blaming NATO expansion for the outbreak of the conflict.
 Cohen told the Daily Beast that "the U.S. should use its power to negotiate an end to the war, not prolong the death and destruction by supplying more weapons".